 The Endoarterial Biopsy Catheter

-VBS Interventional has developed the endoarterial biopsy catheter for the study, diagnosis, monitoring, and treatment of vascular-based diseases.
-The endoarterial biopsy catheter will provide physicians with the ability to percutaneously obtain biopsy specimens from the inner layers of the arterial wall.
-Arterial biopsies can be analyzed using histopathological, genomic and proteomic methods in order to describe current vascular disease status and provide important information about eventual disease progression.
+VBS Interventional has recognized the unfulfilled need for a safe and effective method of obtaining arterial tissue samples from patients; and in response, we have developed the endoarterial biopsy catheter for the study, diagnosis, monitoring, and treatment of vascular-based diseases.
+The endoarterial biopsy catheter will provide physicians with the ability to percutaneously obtain biopsy specimen from the inner layers of the arterial wall.

 The arterial biopsy catheter has successfully and safely obtained endoarterial biopsy samples over 800 times without invasive surgery.
 Biopsy specimens have been made into histological preparations and examined under a microscope and have also been used as parent tissue for cell cultures.
 The mRNA levels of biopsy specimens have been quantitated by reverse transcriptase polymerase chain reaction.
 Single endoarterial biopsy samples have provided sufficient tissue for whole genome microarray analysis.